-Fig. 3.25 Evaluation on the current personal job
+Fig. 3.25 Evaluation on the current personal job situation, and exptections for the future by gender and age

 Italian young people seem to rate their personal current situation much better than the national one.
 Six out ten rate good or very good their personal job situation (Fig. 3.23) and only the 5% have a negative expectation about the future.
 The most optimistic are women and those aged 20-24 years old.
 The evaluation of their household's financial situation displays quite similar positive views (Fig. 3.26-3.28).